MARIA-AZRAR/File-Compression-Tool/README.md

 # CS311S20PID36
 A File Compressor Tool that is built using WPF framework.
-It can compress txt, cpp, c, cs, csv, pdf, doc and docx files.
+It can compress txt, cpp, c, cs, csv, pdf and docx files.
 ### Programming Languages, Tools and software (IDEs) used for Project implementation:

 |**Sr. No.**   |  **Software** |**Version**   |**Reason** |